South Korea nightclub collapse kills 2 and injures athletes at FINA championships

-(CNN)Two people were killed and 17 others, including foreign athletes competing at the FINA World Championships, were injured when a loft in a nightclub collapsed in Gwangju, South Korea, early Saturday morning, the South Korean news agency Yonhap reported.
+Seoul (CNN)Two people were killed and 17 others, including foreign athletes competing at the FINA World Championships, were injured when a loft in a nightclub collapsed in Gwangju, South Korea, early Saturday morning, the South Korean news agency Yonhap reported.

 Two South Koreans were killed, Yonhap reported, citing the Gwangju Fire and Safety Headquarters.
 Among the 17 injured were nine foreign athletes, including four Americans, two New Zealanders, one Dutch, one Italian and one Brazilian, fighters told Yonhap.
 Their injuries were not severe, Yonhap reported.

+"Currently, police and fire departments are investigating the precise cause of the accident," the agency said.

+Authorities are investigating whether the loft collapsed due to the weight, Yonhap reported.
+Witnesses told the news agency there were about 100 people in the loft area at the time of the collapse.

-Gwangju, about 268 kilometers (167 miles) south of Seoul, is hosting the 2019 International Swimming Federation (FINA) World Championships.
-The championships include swimming, water polo, diving, high diving, artistic swimming and open water.
+Gwangju, about 268 kilometers (167 miles) south of Seoul, is hosting the 2019 International Swimming Federation (FINA) World Championships, which include swimming, water polo, diving, high diving, artistic swimming and open water.

+The accident comes just a day before the championships draw to a close, as the city is teeming with hundreds of athletes from across the globe.

 The USA Water Polo Team said in an earlier statement all American athletes were safe and accounted for.